mlpack/mlpack/README.md

 All of those should be available in your distribution's package manager.
 If not, you will have to compile each of them by hand.
 See the documentation for each of those packages for more information.

-If you would like use or build the mlpack Python bindings, make sure that the following Python packages are installed:

-      setuptools
-      cython
-      numpy
-      pandas

 If you are compiling Armadillo by hand, ensure that LAPACK and BLAS are enabled.